Look for a Star

 Look for a Star (游龍戲鳳 (游龙戏凤, Yóu lóng xī fèng)) is a 2009 Hong Kong romantic comedy film that was produced and directed by Andrew Lau.
 Inspired by the relationship between Stanley Ho and his fourth wife, Angela Leong, the film stars Andy Lau as a billionaire, who falls in love with a feisty casino dealer played by Shu Qi.
 Look for a Star was shot at the MGM Grand in Macau, and was released in Hong Kong on 26 January 2009.

 Plot

-It is love at first sight when Sam (Andy Lau) chances upon a feisty, fast-talking woman with the odd name of Milan (Shu Qi) at a Macau casino.
+It is love at first sight when Sam chances upon a feisty, fast-talking woman with the odd name of Milan at a Macau casino.
 But the catch is, she is a part-time baccarat dealer and a full-time cabaret dancer, "careers" not exactly congruent with his station in life.
 Falling in love against all odds, this mismatched couple soon makes headline in all media turning Milan into an It girl overnight.